Open-UAS/Open-UAS.github.io/docs/Design/README.md

 * The preferred thickness for material (around holes, etc.) is 0.1’’ Minimum
 * Hole tolerances at least 0.02’’ increase in diameter
 * Max Print Size: 11” x 11’’
+* Square holes are prefered to circular ones in manufactured pieces (posterboard, wood, etc) for ease of manufacturing.

 ## OpenUAS part naming
 # Introduction